pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 in both input expressions and targets.

-In general, targets values are updated using the Signal K 'put' function since this allows an application to install a bespoke put handler.
+In general, targets values are updated using the Signal K 'put' function since this allows an application to install a bespoke put handler which can implement whatever action is required.
-Targets in the 'notifications.\*' tree are updated directly using a Signal K delta.
+Targets in the 'notifications.\*' tree are exceptional in that they are updated directly using a Signal K delta.

 With appropriate supporting put handlers __pdjr-skplugin-switchlogic__ provides a generic solution to the problem of doing something when something